-The focus on the public sector is due to its great potential to bring about major environmental benefits to the community, both directly due to a large number of portions being served each day, as well as indirectly through an educational role for the consumers to increase the knowledge of the impact of food choices in the context of sustainable consumption.
+The focus on the public sector is due to its great potential to bring about major environmental benefits to the community, both directly due to a large number of portions being served each day, as well as indirectly through an educational role for the consumers to increase the knowledge about the impact of food choices in the context of sustainable consumption.

+Sourcing organic ingredients has so far been the major part of green public procurement of food.
+This organic transition of the public sector has been subject to much research over the past decade as a mechanism to reinforce stable consumption of organic food as well as increase stable demands of foods from a specific origin produced in certain ways (Mikkelsen, 2012; Lehtinen, 2012; Sonnino, 2009, McCrudden, 2004; Stefani et al., 2015).
+The potentials range however far beyond that if, in addition to organic procurement, the climate impact of the food come into consideration.
 In Sweden, the public sector serves over 3 million meals per day.
-Each plate could contribute to a lower environmental impact through an active selection of raw materials - for example, a reduction of 200 grams of CO2 eq./plate would be the equivalent of 600 tonnes of CO2 eq. less per day.
+Each plate could contribute to a lower environmental impact through an active selection of raw materials - for example, a reduction of 20% of CO_2 eq. /plate would be the equivalent of 700 tonnes of CO_2 eq. less per day.
 Therefore, the aggregated annual potential for climate improvements can be significant.
+When the environmental information is communicated to the food meal guests, politicians, teachers and environmental strategists the climate improvements potential increase considerably in a longer term.